-- Campus Catalog --Registration PriorityLimitations

 Geography and Urban Studies: Geography, Human Geography, Physical Geography

-Health and Safety Sciences: Clinical Laboratory Science, Communication Disorders, Community Health, Dietetics, Disaster Studies, Emergency Administration and Planning, Exercise Science, Health Services Administration, Kinesiology
+Health and Safety Sciences: Clinical Laboratory Science, Communication Disorders, Community Health, Dietetics, Disaster Studies, Emergency Administration and Planning, Exercise Science, Health Education, Health Promotion, Health Services Administration, Kinesiology

 Hospitality and Tourism: Hospitality Management